jlmelville/uwot/README.md

 ## News

+*November 15 2020* Version 0.1.9 has been released to CRAN.
+The main addition is support for the Pearson correlation.
+Also, a slight license change from GPL-3 to GPL-3 or later.

 *August 1 2020* New metric supported: Pearson correlation (with `metric = "correlation"`).
 This should give similar results to the Python UMAP (and sklearn) implementation of the `correlation` metric.